 These are early results, and these are animal data, but they are encouraging for showing a delay in viral rebound in half the animals after stopping SHIV treatment, with significantly slower rates of viral rebound and to lower levels.

-Top-line results were presented by Dan Barouch study from Beth Israel Deaconess Medical Center, Boston, using the bNAb PGT121 combined with the TLR-agonist GS-9620 (an investigational compound in development by Gilead).
-Full results will be presented by Erica Borducchi from the same group on Tuesday morning.
+Top-line results were presented by Dan Barouch study from Beth Israel Deaconess Medical Center, Boston, using the bNAb PGT121 combined with the TLR-agonist GS-9620 (Vesatolimod), an investigational compound in development by Gilead).
+Full results were presented on Tuesday morning.